-Once those rates have been coordinated and set, DHS will be actively working to have the Case Management and Supportive Services that it is presently funding properly submitted, on behalf of each Client, to Medicaid, for funding by DHCF.

-Upon successful implementation of that funding transition, DHS will be reallocating its present Case Management/Support Services funding toward the further development of future PSH.
+Once the rates have been established, DHS will work with the DHCF to receive approval from CMS to finance the Case Management and Supportive Services with Medicaid funding.
+Once this is achieved, and PSH providers are able to be reimbursed for Case Management/Supportive Services directly from Medicaid, DHS will reallocate its present Case Management/Support Services funding toward the further development of future PSH services.

-VII.
+VI.
 UNDERWRITING GUIDELINES